Lonsdale201/unity-for-wp/README.md

 * New sample and new jslib + c# (.cs) scripts with new scene loader js event lisner, and more samples
 * Plugin updater

+1.1 - 2024.09.24

+Fixed the Deactivation issue
+Added the plugin to the update server
+**Mew settings:** Set your Canvas height,width, and aspect ration **New settings option:** You can enable the unfiltered files upload only for the admin for this file types: obj, gltf+json, gltf-binary, mtl
+New Js eventlisner added when the Unity finished the initialization

 1.0
 Initial release